modular-magician/terraform-provider-google-beta/website/docs/r/compute_resource_policy.html.markdown

   Number of VMs in this placement group.
 Google does not recommend that you use this field unless you use a compact policy and you want your policy to work only if it contains this exact number of VMs.
+  Do not set this when the policy is attached to a `google_compute_reservation`: reservations only support incremental compact placement, and the API errors if the group placement policy is vm_count-scoped in that context.

 * `availability_domain_count` -
   (Optional)